 Discover how Wisemonk creates impactful and reliable content.

-At Wisemonk, we have managed $20M+ in payroll for 300+ global companies and 2,000+ employees across India, with a 4.8/5 rating on G2.
+At Wisemonk, we have managed $20M+ in payroll for 300+ global companies and 2,000+ employees.
 This guide pulls from that experience.
 We cover what statutory compliance in HR in India means, why it matters, the full list of Indian labor laws every employer must follow, the penalties for getting it wrong, and a practical HR checklist you can use right away.

 What is statutory compliance in HR in India?